pdimens/harpy/development.md

 docker build -t pdimens/harpy:TAG
 ```
 where `TAG` is the Harpy version, such as `1.0`, `1.4.1`, `2.1`, etc. As such, during development, the `containerized: docker://pdimens/harpy:TAG` declaration at the top of the snakefiles should use the `latest` tag, and when ready for release, changed to match the Harpy
 version.
 So, if the Harpy version is `1.4.12`, then the associated docker image should also be tagged with `1.4.12`.
+The tag should remain `latest`
+(unless there is a very good reason otherwise) since automatic Docker tagging happens upon releases of new Harpy versions.

 ## Automations
 ### Testing